 Intercultural Human Rights Law Review

 Welcome to the online home of the Intercultural Human Rights Law Review.
-Presently in its eighth year of publication, the Intercultural Human Rights Law Review is an annual journal of intercultural human rights scholarship affiliated with the St. Thomas University Law School and its Intercultural Human Rights Program.
+Founded in 2006, the Intercultural Human Rights Law Review is an annual journal of intercultural human rights scholarship affiliated with the St. Thomas University Law School and its Intercultural Human Rights Program.

 The Intercultural Human Rights Law Review is committed to exploring new directions and perspectives and providing resources for scholars, policymakers, and practitioners.
 Its mission extends beyond publication.
 The journal strives to facilitate activism and outreach as well as scholarship.
 In furtherance of this goal we sponsor numerous intimate discussions and debates on a wide variety of intercultural human rights issues, and host an annual symposium focused on a specific topic related to intercultural and human rights law.